← Back to Materials

 Material Properties & Characteristics

 Borosilicate Glass exhibits high surface energy, which allows for good adhesion when proper surface preparation is performed.
-The none nature of Borosilicate Glass presents bonding considerations that depend on surface preparation and adhesive selection.
+Borosilicate Glass presents bonding considerations that depend on surface preparation and adhesive selection.
 As a rigid material, Borosilicate Glass benefits from rigid adhesives that provide maximum structural strength and dimensional stability.
 The very-high chemical resistance of Borosilicate Glass requires adhesives compatible with its chemical composition and environmental exposure conditions.
 Understanding these fundamental properties is essential for selecting the appropriate adhesive and surface preparation method.

 Surface Preparation Best Practices